RacquelNinaDennison/MultiNetworkBatchingUsingASP/README.md

 ## Problem Overview

 Multiple part types must be assigned to transport resources routed around a logistics network.
-The model is solved with Answer Set Programming (ASP) — pure ASP and clingcon (ASP + constraint programming) backends — with an optional MILP oracle for the Stage-1 flow.
+The model is solved with Answer Set Programming (ASP) with an optional MILP oracle for the Stage-1 flow.

 The core insight: aggregate-optimal flow can be **operationally infeasible** to